Timdnb/csnn-motion-classification/README.md

 # CSNN motion classification
-This repository contains all code created for the project of the course AE4350 Bio-inspired Intelligence and Learning for Aerospace Applications.
+This repository contains all code created for the project of the course AE4350 Bio-inspired Intelligence and Learning for Aerospace Applications at the Delft University of Technology.
 This project investigates convolutional spiking neural networks and their effectivity in classifying planar motions and rotations.

 ## How to run?
 When running locally (tested on Python 3.9.7):